-The purpose of the Advisory Group is:
+The purpose of the Advisory Group was to:

 - to engage in a public conversation about what people in New Zealand want from their criminal justice system